-A life insurance policy is really a contract with an insurance company.
+A life insurance policy is really a contract that can help provide security for loved ones.
 At RBI Services, we want to be your partners in choosing the best coverage for you as our part of that contract.

 When selecting life insurance, we carefully consider your needs and goals.
 Life insurance provide a crucial financial bridge for your loved ones when you are no longer here.

 Term Insurance is the simplest form of life insurance.
 It pays only if death occurs during the term of the policy, which is usually from one to 30 years.
 Most term policies have no other benefit provisions.

 There are two basic types of term life insurance policies: level term and decreasing term.

 - Level term means that the death benefit stays the same throughout the duration of the policy.

 - Decreasing term means that the death benefit drops, usually in one-year increments, over the course of the policy’s term.

 - Whole Life/Permanent